sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 **You are strongly encouraged to share your feedback and explore alternative solutions via this GitHub platform**.
 Your contributions are important to help foster a community-driven effort to assist anyone interested in delving deeper into molecular evolution.

+**This work has never received any fund and indeed was rejected in applications for 2 grants and 2 conferences.
+It is purely the enthisasium that supports the completion of the work.
+If you like the idea, please do not hesitate to star the github.
+Your help is highly appreciated.**

 # Notes
 1. The solutions manual has NOT been reviewed, so by no means are the solutions to be taken as a “standard answer”.
 Instead, we aim to help biologists better understand computational molecular evolution by providing
    * very detailed step-by-step solutions